linstantnoodles/python-basics/chapter_09.md

 # in plain english, if a reference to the name tries to find it in THAT namespace in that part of the code, then that's the scope
 # this is another way of saying "the regions where this binding can be accessed"

+# wikipedia:  scope of a na
+Note: okay so a lot of the world still use python 2.7.
+The material will be in python3 by default.
+Any relevant differences between 3 and 2 I WILL HIGHLIGHT.

+outline:

+* data types and common operations
+	- numberic
+	- containers
+		- ordered (sequences)
+			- string, list, tuple
+		- unordered
+			- sets, maps

+after built-in data types
+- functions
+- classes
+- modules

+* iterators
+* generators
+* file I/O
+* namespaces
+* strings
-# wikipedia:  scope of a name binding – an association of a name to an entity, such as a variable – is the region of a computer program where the binding is valid:
+* style me binding – an association of a name to an entity, such as a variable – is the region of a computer program where the binding is valid:

 # Although scopes are determined statically , they are used dynamically.
 At any time during execution, there are at least three nested scopes whose namespaces are directly accessible: